About Me

 I got into programming in 8th grade with C, and later picked up C++ in high school.
 My first program was a calculator using switch statements.
 For my 12th grade CBSE board project, I made a text-based hotel management system in C++ with file handling.
 Got full marks for it.
 Around that time, I also built a basic chat app using Android Studio and Firebase just to try something new.

 I’ve always been curious about how things work, from the video games I played as a kid to how data moves around in a computer.
 That curiosity pulled me into systems programming, embedded systems, and Linux.
+Eventually, that led me to ask deeper questions: “What’s the first thing that happens when I power on my system?” and “Where do all these bytes come from?”
+I wanted to trace every byte from hardware power-on through bootloaders, firmware, and into the kernel.

 Where I’m at Link to heading